mongodb/specifications/source/retryable-writes/tests/README.rst

 Use as Integration Tests
 ========================

-Running these as integration tests will require a running mongod server.
-Each of these tests is valid against a standalone mongod, a replica set, and a sharded system for server version 3.6.0 or later.
+Running these as integration tests require a running replica set with server versions 3.6.0 or later.
+The ``failPoint`` command will fail when run against a standalone mongod or a mongos.

 Network Error Tests
 ===================